Learning Cohort: Engaging in the DEI Journey

 What is the cost?

-The Community Foundation is investing in the cost of the facilitator through support from the Iowa Council of Foundations and covering the lunch cost.
+The Community Foundation is investing in the cost of the facilitator and covering the lunch cost with additional support from the Iowa Council of Foundations.

 Why is the Community Foundation investing in this learning opportunity?